vicinaehq/backend/README.md

 This repository hosts the backend API for the Vicinae extension store.
 It handles extension submission, validation, storage, and discovery.

+## Architecture

+This backend application has been made very simple by design:
+- Hono as the main HTTP framework, lightweight and has support for all the good stuff
+- SQLITE as the database provider
+- Local filesystem to store blobs such as uploaded extensions

+The main idea is that the backend should be very easy to deploy on a single VPS and to backup.
+Given what we use it for, it is good enough, and can still be upgraded to using a dedicated object storage or somehing like if necessary.

 ## Quick Start

 **Install dependencies:**